jaidensiu/eggpedia/README.md

 - Ktor
 - Koin
 - Coil
+- Konnectivity

 ## How to run project

-These steps assume that your development environment is set up for both Android and iOS on a MacOS-based machine.
-You can also run the Android or iOS app on Android Studio with the run button wherever there is `composeApp` and `iosApp`.
+These steps assume that your environment is set up for both Android and iOS development.

+Targets

 - Android
   - Open the project in Android studio and go through the run configurations